-Even the psychology, how Rust understands and explains people, is at the level of some of the very best psychology books available.
+Very good and deep insights, at the level of some of the very best psychology books available.

 Workplace Poker is the best book on career advancement that I have ever read at the time of writing this review.

-It not only tackles the games and politics, but also the mindsets of winners and the keys to top performance.
+Dan Rust not only tackles the games and politics but also the mindsets of winners and the keys to top performance.

 And if that weren’t enough, Dan Rust is also a master storyteller, which makes “Workplace Poker” not only a treasure trove of information, but also a truly pleasurable read.